DomeT99/easy-kit-component/docs/guide/components/echeckbox.md

 # ECheckbox

-The `ECheckbox` component replaces the standard html button and encapsulates well-defined logic that can be reused throughout the app.
+The `ECheckbox` component replaces the standard html input type checkbox and encapsulates well-defined logic that can be reused throughout the app.

 ## Basic Usage